 Yes, but availability is limited.
 When she runs out of strawberries she quits making jam!

 It is your choice if you want to continue picking, but if there is lightening we request that you come in from the field.

 We grow the best possible produce using mainly manual labor.
-We serve the environment by using cattle and cover crops to replenish our soil instead of chemicals, and by using drip irrigation instead of overhead to conserve water.
+We serve the environment by using sheep and cover crops to replenish our soil instead of chemicals, and by using drip irrigation instead of overhead sprinklers to conserve water.
 We donate our first fruits to the Willmar Food Shelf and Meals on Wheels as a Bible lesson for our children and an act of faith to the One who provides.
 At the end of the harvest we choose people to ‘glean’ free from the field as Ruth did in Boaz’ field.
 Every aspect of fieldwork becomes a lesson to our children and our employees of trust in the Great Provider.